Glamorous Indie Rock & Roll: Release and reception

 "Glamorous Indie Rock & Roll" was released as a promotional single in the United Kingdom in 2004, due to its popularity among fans.
 It became a regular number in the setlist until the end of the Sam's Town Tour.

-A re-recorded version of the song is featured on The Killers' compilation album Sawdust (2007).
+A re-recorded version of the song is featured on the band's 2007 compilation album Sawdust.

 Although not officially a single in the United States, the song reached number 13 on the Billboard Bubbling Under Hot 100 Singles chart and number 71 on the Billboard Pop 100 chart.